Written by Tanya Zhang

 A bolo tie, also known as a bola tie or simply a bolo, is a type of necktie that consists of a cord or braided leather string with decorative silver or metal tips, typically featuring a clasp or slide in the center.
 The distinctive feature of a bolo tie is its cord or string, which is fastened around the collar using the clasp or slide, instead of being tied like a traditional necktie.

 Bolo ties are often associated with Western and Southwestern fashion styles, particularly in the United States.
 They have a rich history and are considered a symbol of Western heritage and cowboy culture.
+Wear one of the best cowboy hats with your bolo tie.

 Bolo ties are commonly worn in states such as Arizona, New Mexico, Texas, and parts of the Rocky Mountain region.

-In this guide, we will go into the history of bolo ties, how the word came to be, and how to wear a bolo tie for various dress codes and occasions.
+In this guide, we will go into the history of bolo ties, how the word came to be, and how to wear one for various dress codes and occasions.

-The History of Bolo Ties
+History of Bolo Ties

 The history of the classic bolo tie can be traced back to the late 19th century in the American Southwest.
 The exact origin of the bolo tie is subject to some debate, but it is commonly associated with the Western states of Arizona and New Mexico.

-One popular theory suggests that the bolo tie was inspired by similar neckwear worn by Native American tribes in the Southwest, particularly the Navajo and Hopi tribes.
 The Native American tribes used cords or braided leather cord or strings with decorative tips to fasten items like knives or tools to their clothing.
 It is believed that Anglo settlers in the region adapted this concept and turned it into a decorative necktie.

-Another theory suggests that the traditional bolo tie was influenced by Western-style neckwear worn by cowboys and vaqueros (Mexican cowboys) in the late 19th century.
 These individuals would often wear bandanas or neckerchiefs tied around their necks for protection from dust, sun, or cold weather.
 Over time, this style evolved into a more formalized neckwear, eventually becoming the bolo tie we know today.

 In more recent news, the State of New Mexico "passed a non-binding measure to designate the bolo as the state’s official neckwear in 1987.
 The State Legislature adopted the bolo tie as the official State Tie on March 13, 2007."

-The Origins of the "Bolo Tie"
+Origins of the "Bolo Tie"

 The term "bolo tie" itself is said to have originated in the 1940s.
 The word "bolo" is derived from the Spanish term "bola," which means "ball" or "round object."
 The bolo tie gained popularity in the mid-20th century, particularly during the 1950s and 1960s, as it became associated with Western fashion and cowboy culture.